If you’re in L&D and struggling to get your people engaged with content — this one is for you!

 strategy is, why you should have one and how this can transform your L&D content.

 So let’s get started

 Quite simply it’s a plan you create that gives you visibility of what, how and when you will communicate with your audience.
-You will also identify the channels of communication you have available to you and decide which best suite to be used when releasing your content to your chosen audience.
-Channels of communication can be print or digital media, face to face sessions and more — you use these channels to engage your audience to your content, the one you choose will largely be decided by the demographic you wish to attract..
+You will also identify the channels of communication you have available to use too.
+Channels of communication can be print or digital media, face to face sessions and more — you use these channels to engage your audience to your content, the one you choose will largely be decided by the audience you wish to attract.

 Why do you need this in L&D and what can it do for me?

 Much like my previous article on why data is important for L&D, a communications and engagement plan is just as vital for your people strategy.

 As L&D professionals, we spend a long time shedding blood, sweat and tears on the content we create to give our people the best learning available.
 But in too many cases, regardless of the content quality, the delivery of this content to your audience is what lets you down.

 You must carefully consider how your content will be deployed to your audience and which channels will be the most effective in getting eyeballs on your work — again this is where having data on your learners to understand them makes such a huge difference.

 The benefits of having a strong comms and engagement strategy in place, is that you’re prepared.
 You know how you will speak to your learners, when you will do this and the key messages that need to be delivered, you also create an open conversation to collate feedback and track the impact of your content.
 Not only this, but you have a structure in place which allows you to map out how all of your learning content can link together over a certain time period and how you can create a journey for your learners through a particular subject.